 It is the most effective therapy for an ADHD child.
 It is a form of talk psychotherapy, that is a hands-on approach, and problem-solving based.
 It will teach your child to focus and potentially change their pattern of thoughts, differentiate between negative and positive behaviors, and respond rationally.
 It also helps manage emotions, like anger, stress, and anxiety.
 To book an appointment for CBT with MindShift Psychological Services, visit our CBT Treatment page.

 Two main factors contribute to the development of mental illnesses: genetics and environment.
 Therefore, your childhood and child psychology is known to play a vital role in mental health.
 It is a huge topic of research in psychology for a reason.

 Child psychology can help you as a parent understand how your child is interacting and developing in the physical, emotional, mental, and social realm of society, with themselves, the parents, and the world around them.

 Teen therapy has a similar purpose.
 It helps deal with changes in behavior, personality, and mental health during adolescence.
 If left untreated, these issues could extend into adulthood, and become much more significant, potentially life-long concerns.
 It can help teenagers deal with mental illnesses like ADHD, anxiety, and depression, to name but a few.

 It can benefit your child by making them not feel alone in their battle against ADHD.
 It will make them feel part of a community that has a similar purpose.
 It will make them feel better to know that other people can empathize with them and understand them like others may not be able to.
 Do you think this is the one for your child?
-If yes, click here to benefit from it and get started as soon as possible.
+If yes, click here to visit our Group Therapy page, find out how you can benefit from it and get started as soon as possible.